All in One SEO for Agencies and SaaS — Not the WordPress Plugin Everyone Finds First

 Can a WordPress plugin work as an all-in-one platform for an agency?

 Not for a multi-client agency.
-A plugin lives inside one WordPress install and cannot reach clients on Webflow, Shopify, or custom stacks.
+Even where a plugin's top tier manages a WordPress multisite network or several WordPress installs from one dashboard, it stays confined to self-hosted WordPress and cannot reach clients on Webflow, Shopify, or custom stacks.
 An agency needs a platform that adds a domain rather than deploying a plugin per site.

 Does an integrated platform mean shallower features than point tools?